Flyguygx/sd-webui-panorama-tools/README.md

     * For generated images, send the image to inpainting to copy the prompt/settings.
 3. Click Resolution -> From Inpaint Image to set the resolution of the preview & panorama.
 4. Adjust field of view & pitch in the inpainting controls until the perspective looks right in the 3d preview.
-5. Click "From Output" under the panorama input to apply the inpainting image.
+5. Click "Apply Changes" under the panorama input to apply the inpainting image.
 6. Angle the 3D preview to show roughly 1/2 - 1/3 of the previous image.
     * Typically increments of 45 / 60 degrees on the yaw, depending on image contents.
     * May have to zoom out for the poles.